Robust image classification with multi-modal large language models: 's Rejection Mechanism

-\myparagraph{Multi-modal Alignment} In this second phase, \multishield uses the CLIP model as a zero-shot vision-language classifier~\cite{radford2021learning}.
+\myparagraph{Multimodal Alignment} In this second phase, \multishield uses the CLIP model as a zero-shot vision-language classifier~\citep{radford2021learning}.
 It compares the visual representation of the input image with class description prompts to determine alignment.
-For each class, we first create natural language prompts in the format \texttt{`Picture of a [object]'} (Step 3).
+For each class, we automatically create natural language prompts in the format \texttt{`Picture of a [object]'} (Step 3).
 For example, for classes such as `parrot' and `dog,' the prompts would be \texttt{`Picture of a parrot'} and \texttt{`Picture of a dog'}, respectively.
-The text prompts serve as a simplified but effective method to represent each class conceptually; however, they could be further enriched by including additional descriptive characteristics (e.g., mentioning that parrots have feathers and wings).
+The text prompts serve as a simplified but effective method to represent each class conceptually; however, with some human effort, they could be further enriched by including additional descriptive characteristics (e.g., mentioning that parrots have feathers and wings).
 During prediction, these prompts, along with the input image, are processed through CLIP’s dual encoders: one for images and one for text (Step 4).
 This process generates visual and textual embeddings that capture the features of both modalities, with CLIP aiming to maximize the alignment between the image and the textual description that best matches it.
-Finally, \multishield computes the alignment scores using cosine similarity, selecting the class with the highest score as the final prediction from the CLIP model (Step 5).
+Finally, \multishield performs zero-shot classification with CLIP by computing alignment scores using cosine similarity and selecting the class with the highest score as the final prediction~\citep{radford2021learning} (Step 5). \myparagraph{Multi-Shield Decision} In the final phase, \multishield compares the predictions from the unimodal image classifier and the multimodal CLIP model (Step 6), each capturing distinct patterns in the data.
+If both models agree, \multishield outputs their shared prediction; if not, it abstains (Step 7).
+As shown on the left side of \autoref{fig:multishield}, for a clean image, both models confidently identify the class `parrot,' leading \multishield to output the agreed-upon prediction.
+Conversely, on the right side of \autoref{fig:multishield}, adversarial noise causes the unimodal classifier to misclassify the image, while the CLIP model still correctly aligns the image with the `parrot' class.
+This disagreement drives \multishield to abstain, acknowledging that the adversarial input may have misled one model.
+Unlike typical robust models, which do not employ a rejection mechanism, \multishield introduces this feature to abstain when uncertain (e.g., input is suspected to be adversarial) and ensures predictions are made only when both models agree.